Dominique Malonga (basketball): Unrivaled

-On November 5, 2025, it was announced that Malonga had been drafted by Breeze BC for the 2026 Unrivaled season.
+On 5 November 2025, Malonga was drafted by Breeze BC for the 2026 Unrivaled season.

 National team career

-Malonga made her international debut for France at the 2021 FIBA U16 Women's European Challengers where she averaged 19.8 points, 9.8 rebounds, 1.2 steals and 2.8 blocks per game to help France qualify for the 2022 FIBA Under-17 Women's Basketball World Cup.
+Malonga made her international debut for France at the 2021 FIBA U16 European Challengers where she averaged 19.8 points, 9.8 rebounds, 1.2 steals and 2.8 blocks per game to help France qualify for the 2022 FIBA Under-17 World Cup.

-During the 2022 FIBA Under-17 Women's Basketball World Cup she averaged a double-double of 18 points and ten rebounds per game and helped France win a bronze medal.
+During the 2022 FIBA Under-17 World Cup she averaged a double-double of 18 points and ten rebounds per game and helped France win a bronze medal.
 During the bronze medal game against Canada she scored 28 points and 17 rebounds.
 Following the tournament she was named to the all-tournament team.
 She finished the tournament with the best efficiency rating of 22.4, ranked second in scoring and fourth in rebounds.

-During the 2024 FIBA Women's Olympic Qualifying Tournament she averaged nine points and 3.3 rebounds in three games, as France finished the tournament undefeated.
+During the 2024 FIBA Olympic Qualifying Tournament she averaged nine points and 3.3 rebounds in three games, as France finished the tournament undefeated.
 On 8 June 2024, she was named to France's roster to compete at the 2024 Summer Olympics.
 At 18 years old, she was the youngest member on the team.
-During the Olympic tournament, Malonga played in all three group games and the gold medal game.
+During the Olympic tournament, she played in all three group games and the gold medal game.
 She averaged 7.1 minutes, 2.8 points, 2.0 rebounds, and 0.8 blocks per game as the French team won a silver medal.

-On 12 May 2025, Malonga announced that she would not participate in EuroBasket Women 2025, choosing instead to focus on her rookie WNBA season.
+On 12 May 2025, she announced that she would not participate in EuroBasket 2025, choosing instead to focus on her rookie WNBA season.

+Malonga returned to the team for the 2026 FIBA World Cup Qualifying Tournament.
+On 11 March 2026, in a 115–66 win over the Philippines, she became the first woman to dunk for France at senior level.

+Personal life

+Malonga is currently attending Southern New Hampshire University for a computer science degree online.
+She enjoys playing the piano in her free time and often uses it to decompress.